Po (river): Dams

 At the village of Isola Serafini in the comune of Monticelli d'Ongina, Piacenza Province, 40 km downstream from Piacenza, a 362 m long, 20 m high gate dam featuring eleven 30 m openings gated by vertical lift gates, crosses the Po.
 Nine gates are 6.5 m high and two are 8 m high for sediment-scouring purposes.
 A spillway to the right passes through a hydroelectric station of 4 generators of 76 MW each operated by a 3.5–11 m head of water.
 The spillway connects to a diversionary canal subtending a 12 km loop of the Po.
 A ship lock 85 m long and 12 m wide next to the station passes some traffic through the canal, but above the dam traffic is mainly barges.
 The average flow at the dam is 854 m3/s, with a 12,800 m3/s maximum.

 Drought

 The historic average flow for June is 1,805 cubic metres per second.
 In late June 2022, the flow measured in Ferrara fell below an average of 145 cubic metres per second.
 Climate change has caused several droughts across Northern Italy, with predictions for their frequency and the severity, resulting in a "decrease in precipitation during critical crop growing seasons".
-In July 2022, the Italian government declared a state of emergency in the regions Emilia-Romagna, Lombardy, Piedmont, Veneto and Friuli Venezia Giulia.
+In July 2022, the Italian government declared a state of emergency in the regions Emilia-Romagna, Lombardy, Piedmont, Veneto and Friuli-Venezia Giulia.
 Water levels decreased and revealed large riverbed areas and lost objects.
-Some of those objects include Second World War ships and a big unexploded bomb.